Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Configuration.md

                         Path.Combine(AppDomain.CurrentDomain.BaseDirectory, "TestName.htmlvalidate.json")));
 ```

-Make sure to also include the `root` attribute and set it to `true` inside the custom `.htmlvalidate.json` and include it in the test project like this:
+Make sure to also include the `root` attribute and set it to `true` inside the custom `.htmlvalidate.json` file and include it in the test project like this:

 ```xml
   <ItemGroup>